Steve Mocco

 Steve Mocco (born December 28, 1981) is an American former amateur wrestler, judoka and mixed martial artist.
 As a collegiate wrestler, he was a two-time NCAA national champion, four-time finalist, and was awarded the Dan Hodge Trophy.
 In freestyle, he represented the US at the Olympics and was a three-time Pan American Champion.
 As an MMA fighter, he most notably competed at the WSOF.
-He is currently a coach at both combat sports, being one of the main coaches at MMA powerhouse American Top Team and an assistant wrestling coach at Lehigh University.
+He is currently a coach at both combat sports, being one of the main coaches at MMA powerhouse American Top Team.

 High school career

 As a high schooler, Mocco was one of the most dominant heavyweights in recent history.
 In folkstyle, he won two national prep titles while at St. Benedict's Prep and two more at powerhouse Blair Academy.
 In freestyle, he was a three-time Junior and one-time Cadet national champion.

 He received multiple awards, including 2001 ASICS Tiger High School Wrestler of the Year, the 2001 Junior Dan Hodge Trophy winner, NHSCA National High School Wrestler of the Year, and Dave Schultz High School Excellence Award.
 He was one of the most sought-after recruits in history and committed to wrestle at Iowa for coach Jim Zalesky.

 Mocco also competed in judo.
 In 1999, he placed first at the New York Open in the over 100 kg category, and third at the US National Championships in Spokane in the open category.